Panfactum LogoPanfactum

 We will now configure your organization's local development environment to take advantage of dynamically provisioned SSO credentials and roles and stop using your static root access keys.

-1. For every Kubernetes cluster that you have already deployed, re-apply the kube_rbac module.
+1. For every Kubernetes cluster that you have already deployed, re-apply the aws_eks module.
 This will automatically pick up the new AWS roles and give them equivalent access to resources in the Kubernetes cluster.
 Failure to complete this step will cause you to lose access to your clusters.
 2

 2. As AWS KMS keys are special resources that require explicit permission grants, you must re-apply every module that make use of KMS keys in order to pick up the new SSO roles.
 In this guide, that would be the following modules: